-The annual Meeting of unitholders of Killam Apartment Real Estate Investment Trust (the "Trust" or "Killam") will be held at 3700 Kempt Road, Halifax, NS, on Friday, May 7, 2021, at 10:30 a.m.
+The annual Meeting of unitholders of Killam Apartment Real Estate Investment Trust (the "Trust" or "Killam") will be held at the Courtyard by Marriott Halifax Downtown, 5120 Salter Street, Halifax, NS on Friday, May 6, 2022, at 9:00 a.m.
 ADT for the purposes set forth in the accompanying Notice of Meeting.
-The Trust currently intends to hold an in-person unitholder meeting, but due to COVID-19 restrictions, unitholders are strongly encouraged to submit proxies in advance and attend via webcast only.
 Only registered unitholders and duly appointed proxyholders will be entitled to attend the Meeting in person.
 Please refer to the Important Note on page 5 of the Notice of Meeting for further information.